AWS Consolidated Billing

-- Consolidated billing enables consolidating payments from multiple AWS accounts (Linked Accounts) within the organization to a single account by designating it to be the Payer Account.
+- Consolidated billing enables consolidating payments from multiple AWS accounts (Linked or Member Accounts) within the organization to a single account by designating it to be the Management or Payer Account.

 - Consolidate billing